#10: Sunset Beach

 The reason you might not know Pandora Park is great is because for most of its history, it wasn’t.

-Pandora was built in 1914, early in the city’s history, and for most of it was the sort of non-descript park every neighbourhood has: a tennis court, an average playground, lots of all-purpose grass.
-Hoo-ray.
+Pandora was built in 1914, early in the city’s history, and for most of it was the sort of non-descript park every Vancouver neighbourhood has: a tennis court, an average playground, lots of all-purpose grass.
+Joy of joys.

-But in 2006 the park board decided that Pandora was going to become A Good Park, and set about accomplishing that in a series of stages — a new playground, picnic area and plans in 2006, a community garden a few years after that, then a spay park in 2016, then an off-leash dog area and basketball court in 2018 and 2019.
+But in 2006 the park board decided that Pandora was going to become A Good Park, and set about accomplishing that in a series of stages — a new playground and picnic area was set up that year, followed by a community garden a few years after that, then a spray park in 2016, then an off-leash dog area and basketball court in 2018 and 2019.

 In other words, the park board listened to people, removed underused and inefficient green space, and added simple attractions people seem to use the most.